 - Risk appetite: linking strategy and execution

-- Supervision of financial institutions and lessons from the global financial crisis
+- Supervision of banks and lessons from the global financial crisis

-- Key issues in bank regulation, including bank capital regulation
+- Key current issues in bank regulation, including bank capital regulation

 - Bank resolution policy